HiTechGen/Ani2Cmd/README.md

 >Official release version.

 # FAQs
->Q: Why does visual lines appears when I play the animation?
+>Q1: Why does visual lines appears when I play the animation?
 <img src=".github\prev4.jpg" width="25%;" height="25%;">

->A: This occur because "cmddraw" loads the frame similar to a retro tv.
+>A1: It occurs because "cmddraw" loads the frame similar to a retro tv.
 <br>
 <b>Factors that might cause the visual lines to appear:</b>

 • [Unavailable for a moment].

->Q: I already convert/extracted the video but why it won't play?
+>Q2: I already extracted the video but why it won't play?
 <img src=".github\prev5.jpg" width="25%;" height="25%;">

+>A2: You should disable administrator first before you run the program.

 # Feedback
 >To submit your feedback please send your statement in the following social media link: